cmconnelly/shared-mason-components/README.md

 similar functionality to macros in [Userland Frontier](http://scripting.com/frontier/beginning/whatFrontierIs.html) before it became a commercial product.

+Most components rely on data files in YAML format.

 Most continuing development has taken place as part of maintaining and improving the math department website, and we have added components for handling course links, pulling out course description information, and so on.
+Further development of the HMC-related components is unlikely, as I have left their employ.

 Note that some of these components are being modified to make them behave better in an HTML5 world.